Free Package Tracker Plus adware removal instructions

-Free Package Tracker Plus is a piece of rogue software, endorsed as a tool for easy access to package tracking services.
-It is designed to deliver intrusive advert campaigns and due to this, it is categorized as adware.
-Additionally, Free Package Tracker Plus spies on users' browsing activity.
-Due to the questionable techniques used to proliferate Free Package Tracker Plus, it is also deemed to be a PUA (Potentially Unwanted Application).
+Free Package Tracker Plus is rogue software endorsed as a tool for easy access to package tracking services.
+In fact, it delivers intrusive ad campaigns and is therefore categorized as adware.
+Additionally, Free Package Tracker Plus monitors users' browsing activity.
+Due to the dubious techniques used to proliferate Free Package Tracker Plus, it is also classified as a Potentially Unwanted Application (PUA).

-Adware delivers various undesirable and harmful advertisements, e.g. pop-ups, banners, coupons, surveys, full-page and many others.
-These ads are typically placed on any visited website and this is the case with Free Package Tracker Plus.
-Presence of adware on browsers/systems seriously diminishes the browsing quality, since the delivered advertisements overlay page content and limit the browsing speed.
-Upon being clicked on, intrusive adverts redirect to sale-based/promotional, rogue, deceptive/scam, compromised and malicious webpages.
-Some ads of this type can even stealthily download/install software (e.g. PUAs) - when they are clicked on.
-Visiting the sites such advertisements redirect to and/or having dubious software infiltrate the system - can lead to a variety of issues.
-What is more, Free Package Tracker Plus has data tracking abilities, which is typical to adware and PUAs in general.
-This adware monitors browsing activity (URLs visited, pages viewed, search queries typed, etc.) and gather sensitive information extracted from it (IP addresses, geolocations and other details).
+Adware delivers various unwanted and harmful advertisements such as pop-ups, banners, coupons, surveys, full-page and many others.
+These ads are typically placed on any visited website, and this is the case with Free Package Tracker Plus.
+The presence of adware on browsers/systems significantly diminishes the browsing experience, since the delivered advertisements overlay web page content and limit browsing speed.
+When clicked, intrusive ads redirect to sale-based/promotional, rogue, deceptive/scam, compromised and malicious web pages.
+Some ads of this type can even stealthily download/install software (e.g. PUAs) when they are clicked.
+Visiting the sites associated with these advertisements or having dubious software infiltrate the system can lead to serious issues.
+Furthermore, Free Package Tracker Plus has data tracking capabilities, which is typical to adware and PUAs in general.
+This adware monitors browsing activity (URLs visited, pages viewed, search queries typed, etc.) and gathers sensitive information extracted from it (IP addresses, geolocations and other details).
 The collected data usually contains personally identifiable information.
 PUA developers often monetize this information by sharing it with and/or selling it to third parties (potentially, cyber criminals).
-To summarize, presence of unwanted apps like Free Package Tracker Plus on devices can result in system infections, financial losses, severe privacy issues and even identity theft.
-To ensure device integrity and user safety - all suspicious applications and browser extensions/plug-ins eliminated immediately upon detection.
+To summarize, the presence of unwanted apps such as Free Package Tracker Plus on devices can result in system infections, financial loss, serious privacy issues and even identity theft.
+To ensure device integrity and user safety, remove all suspicious applications and browser extensions/plug-ins immediately upon detection.

 |Name||Ads by Free Package Tracker Plus|